Shivanand0297/Paytm-clone-Fullstack-Javascript-Web-Development-Bootcamp/Readme.md

 ## Learnings

 - ✔ HTML 5
-- ✔ CSS
+- ✔ Tailwind CSS
-  - ✔ How to plan the arrangement of elements inside div keeping in mind the flex property and responsiveness.
+  - ✔ How to speed up the styling process using Tailwind CSS and it's Components.
-  - ✔ Flexbox
-  - ✔ Card Design
-  - ✔ Positions
-  - ✔ Media Queries for responsiveness
+ - ✔ How to add Tailwind CSS components from different resources like tailblocks.cc, mambaui.com, daisyui.com
  - ✔ Git and Github
 <!-- NOTE -->

 ## Note

-For this project I took around `8 hours` to complete it.
-The major portion of my time spent in working on CSS flexbox, responsiveness and how to plan the placement of elements inside different divs in order to achieve responsiveness.
+For this project I took around `5 Days` to complete it.
+The major portion of my time was spent in learning Tailwind CSS and making it responsive for all devices.

 <p align="right">(<a href="#top"> back to top </a>)</p>